InPreD/samplesheet_generator/README.md

 ### Run Test Data Example

 The script is tested with data of a specific sequencing run.
 The run consists of artificial samples, including AcroMetrix samples.
-The sequencing was performed on nextseq, with the legacy parameter setting and file formats.
+The sequencing was performed on a NextSeq instrument, with the legacy parameter setting and file formats.

 #### Test Data Input File

-The input info file `infoFile.tsv` is located in `test`folder of this repository and in `/opt/test` of the created Docekr image.
+The input info file `infoFile.tsv` is located in `test` folder of this repository and in `/opt/test` of the created Docker image.
 The content of the file follows:

 ```
 sample_id	molecule	run_id	barcode	index